Office of Academic Affairs Staff

 Executive Vice President and Provost

-Associate Professor Biology & Chemistry
+Professor Biology & Chemistry

 Dr. Harville came to Drury in 2005.
 She received her bachelor’s degree from Southwest Missouri State University and her doctorate from the University of Missouri-Kansas City.
 She teaches in both the chemistry and biology departments.
 Her teaching interests include biochemistry and molecular biology.
 Dr. Harville's students regularly present research at regional and national meetings.